 Due from BSP represents the aggregate balance of deposit accounts in local currency maintained with BSP primarily to meet reserve requirements and to serve as a clearing account for interbank claims (see Note 13).
-The outstanding balance as of December 31, 2019 includes Overnight Deposit Facility with the BSP amounting P39.0 million bearing annual interest rates of 3.50% and having a one day term.
+The outstanding balance as of December 31, 2020 and 2019 includes Overnight Deposit Facility with the BSP amounting P98.0 million and P39.0 million, respectively, bearing annual interest rates of 3.50% and having a one day term.